 Calibration Enhanced Decision Maker: Towards Trustworthy Sequential Decision-Making with Large Sequence Models

 Abstract: Offline deep reinforcement learning (offline DRL) has attracted considerable attention across various domains due to its ability to learn effective policies without direct environmental interaction.
-Although highly effective, the trustworthiness of agent remains a paramount concern within the community.
+Although highly effective, the trustworthiness of agent concerns the community.
 Offline DRL can be categorized into three principal paradigms: model-based algorithms, model-free algorithms, and trajectory optimization.
-While extant research predominantly concentrates on calibration enhancement of model-based and model-free algorithms, calibration of trajectory optimization remains a comparatively underexplored avenue of investigation.
-In this paper, we pioneer the concept of Expected Agent Calibration Error (EACE), a novel metric designed to assess agent calibration.
+While extant research predominantly concentrates on calibration enhancement of model-based and model-free algorithms, calibration of trajectory optimization remains a rather rare topic.
+In this paper, we introduce the concept of Expected Agent Calibration Error (EACE), a novel metric designed to assess agent calibration.
 Furthermore, we rigorously prove its theoretical relationship to the state-action marginal distribution distance.
 Subsequently, we introduce the Calibration Enhanced Decision Maker (CEDM), which employs a binning executor to process feature distribution histograms as input for the large sequence model, thereby minimizing the state-action marginal distribution distance and enhancing the agent's calibration.
-A series of in-depth case studies are undertaken to examine CEDM, with its application examined across Decision Transformer, Decision ConvFormer, and Decision Mamba.
+A series of in-depth case studies of CEDM are carried out, with application on Decision Transformer, Decision ConvFormer, and Decision Mamba.
 Empirical results substantiate the robustness of EACE and demonstrate the effectiveness of CEDM in enhancing agent calibration, thereby offering valuable insights for future research on trustworthy sequential decision-making.

 Submission Type: Regular submission (no more than 12 pages of main content)